piopy/piopy/README.md

 ## Hi there!

-I'm a student, an engineer and a developer based in Bologna, IT!
+I'm an engineer and a developer based in Bologna, IT!
 - 🌱 I’m currently learning everything
-- 🥅 2022 Goals:
+- 🥅 2023 Goals:
-  - Learning more about programming languages (like JS) and cybersecurity
-  - Improve my front-end knowledges
-  - Archive the master's degree in computer engineering
+  - Loading ...
 - ⚡ I love to draw, cook and take lots of photos

 <br/>